rebol/rebol/README.md

 # Rebol [R3] Source Code Distribution

 Purpose of this **Rebol fork** is to push the origial [Carl's source](https://github.com/rebol/rebol) to be usable at least like Rebol 2, but keep the source code clean and project easy to build.
+Use [CHANGES.md](https://github.com/Oldes/Rebol3/blob/master/CHANGES.md) file to see changes made in this branch.

 ### Issues reporting